heather-ho/heather-ho/README.md

 ---

-⭐️ *Currently seeking entry-level Software Engineering or Automation roles where I can build impactful systems and continue growing as a developer.*
+⭐️ *Currently seeking entry-level Software Developer or Automation roles where I can build impactful systems and continue growing as a developer.*